iterative/dvc.org/content/docs/command-reference/config.md

 and its `value` (any valid alpha-numeric string generally).

-When reading (e.g. `value` is not provided or `--list` is used), the values are read from the system, global, repo and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.
+When reading (e.g. `value` is not provided or `--list` is used), the values are read from the system, global, project and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.